luzhixing12345/Anime-WGAN/train-info.md

 But why I set this configuration to False by default ?
 That's because the IC score seems really strange in this project.
 It started from 4 and went to 3.7, 3.6, 3.5 and became lower and lower to 3.4.

-It should increase during the training process, but why ?
+It should have increased during the training process, but why ?
 I don't understand.
 Maybe because of the weakness of IC score ?
 I don't know.